Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Eligibility to Vote

-Members are entitled to vote if they are: in good standing with the College; not in default of payment of fees to the College; and work or reside in the electoral district where the election is being held.
+Registrants are entitled to vote if they are: in good standing with the College; not in default of payment of fees to the College; and work or reside in the electoral district where the election is being held.
 Details on voter eligibility are contained in Article 12 of the CDO By-laws.

 Voting